aliok/mentorship-monitor/README.md

 - [000-build-programs.js](000-build-programs.js): Builds a list of mentorship programs from the configuration file (programs.json) as well as separate files for the programs.
 - [100-fetch-cohort-activity-summaries.js](100-fetch-cohort-activity-summaries.js): Fetches activity summaries of the mentorship program cohorts from GitHub.
+- [150-build-cohort-activity-summaries.js](150-build-cohort-activity-summaries.js): Builds a list of activity summaries of the mentorship program cohorts from the fetched data.

 ## How it works